Zendro-dev/Zendro-dev.github.io/SPA_howto.md

 # How to use Zendro's graphical user interface

-Zendro's graphical point and click user interface is accessible in a web browser, as a so-called single page application (SPA).
+Zendro's graphical point-and-click user interface is accessible in a web browser, as a single page application (SPA).

-To explore how it looks, you can look at the screenshots before, or even better try it out live!
-Just go to [https://zendro.conabio.gob.mx](https://zendro.conabio.gob.mx), where you would find a dummy Zendro instance we set up for you to try.
+To explore how it looks, you can look at the screenshots below, or even better try it out live!
+Just go to [https://zendro.conabio.gob.mx](https://zendro.conabio.gob.mx), where you will find a dummy Zendro instance we set up for you to try.

 Zendro's home graphical interface looks similar to the image below.
 But of course you can customise it to show what you prefer:

 ![SPA_home.png](figures/SPA_home.png)

-All data administration functions made available in the browser based point and click graphical user interface are subjected to user based access control, meaning the user is only seeing the respective icons, buttons, and even model names in the main menu, if and only if she / he has the required user-role providing access rights to the respective read or write operations.
+All data administration functions available in the graphical user interface are subjected to user based access control, meaning a user only sees the respective icons, buttons, and even model names in the main menu, if and only if she / he has the required access rights to the respective read or write operations.

 ## Login

-Clicking in LOGIN will prompt you for your user name and password.
+Clicking in LOGIN will prompt you for your username and password.
 Zendro's graphical interface allows users to Create, Read, Update or Delete (CRUD) records, but you can decide which users can do what.
 For instance only one or two people on a research team may have edit access rights to create, update or delete records, while several other members of the team could be allowed to read.

-We created a user with reading acess rights for you to explore.
-You can login with user the shown in the image bellow and the password *reader*.
+We created a user with reading access rights for you to explore.
+You can login with the user shown in the image below and the password *reader*.

 ![SPA_login.png](figures/SPA_login.png)

 ## Exploring data

-Upon successful sign-in in the graphical interface, the user is presented with an overview menu on the left, offering one entry per data model Zendro created components for.
+Upon successful sign-in in the graphical interface, the user is presented with an overview menu on the left, offering one entry per data model.
 That is, Zendro will create a table for each of the data models provided when setting it up.

 In this dummy example the models are "City", "River" and "Country".
 The home is shown in blank by default, but you can use this area to add whatever you want, like models documentation or project introduction.

 ![SPA_models1.png](figures/SPA_models1.png)

-Clicking on a data model name will present the user with the **master data model table**, showing a column for each data model field (in this example "city_id", "name" and "population" of the "city" model), and the records in rows.
+Clicking on a data model name will present the user with the **main data model table**, showing a column for each field in the data model (in this example "city_id", "name" and "population" of the model "city"), and a row for each record.

 ![SPA_models2.png](figures/SPA_models2.png)

-If you are exploring a table with lots of rows, you can modify the number of rows the table shall show at a time by clicking on the number.
+If you are exploring a table with lots of rows, you can modify the number of rows the table shows at a time by clicking on the number in the lower-left corner.
 The number of pages will be modified automatically to fit all the data to the desired number of rows per page.
 Try that in the river model:

 ![SPA_rivers.png](figures/SPA_rivers.png)

-At the bottom right of the table the user can skip forward or backward trough pages:
+At the bottom right of the table, the user can skip forward or backward through pages:

 ![SPA_paginationmenu.png](figures/SPA_paginationmenu.png)

-You can hide or expand the left data models menu by clicking in the ">" icon:
+You can hide or expand the data models menu by clicking in the ">" icon:

 ![SPA_hidemenu.png](figures/SPA_hidemenu.png)

-Clicking on the column name will cause the data to be sorted by that column in alphabetically ascending order.
+Clicking on the column name will sort the data by that column in ascending alphabetical order.
 Above the table the user can enter search terms which will be matched against any column, if the respective field is of type string (text), and against any numeric columns, if the entered search term can be translated to a number.

 For each record, the table offers the user the option to open the detailed view of a selected record ("eye" icon).
-For users with edit and delete access rights the options to edit ("pencil" icon) or delete the record ("trash" icon) are also shown:
+Users with edit and delete permissions also see the option to edit ("pencil" icon) or delete the record ("trash" icon):

 ![SPA_crud.png](figures/SPA_crud.png)

-You may have noticed that you can only see the "eye" icon to go the detailed view, but not the other icons.
-This is because the user we made public for this tutorial only has reader permissions and hence can not modify the existing data.
+You may have noticed that you can only see the "eye" icon to go to the detailed view, but not the other icons.
+This is because the user we made public for this tutorial only has reader permissions and hence cannot modify the existing data.

-Clicking on the "eye" icon leads to the detailed view, which enables to inspect in full details ("ATTRIBUTES" tab) that a single data record has:
+Clicking on the "eye" icon leads to the detailed view, which enables full inspection of all details ("ATTRIBUTES" tab) that a single record has:

 ![SPA_models3.png](figures/SPA_models3.png)

-If the user has edit permissions, here there would be shown buttons for opening the edit and delete forms.
+If the user has edit permissions, they would also see buttons for opening the edit and delete forms.
 See [Editing data](## Editing data) below for details.

 ![SPA_editoptions.png](figures/SPA_editoptions.png)

-In the detailed view all users also can see a tab called "ASSOCIATIONS"  at the top right which shows one entry per association that the respective record (data model) has.
+In the detailed view, all users also see a tab called "ASSOCIATIONS" at the top right, which shows one entry per association that the respective record (data model) has.
 In this case the record of the city "Aachen" is associated with "COUNTRY" and "CAPITALTO".

 ![SPA_models4.png](figures/SPA_models4.png)

-Upon clicking on such an association name the user can now inspect the associated records.
-If this is an association of many records, i.e. one-to-many or many-to-many association type a table is shown just like the master table.
-This table has the same sorting, search, and pagination functions as the data model master table shown before.
+Upon clicking on an association name the user can now inspect the associated records.
+If this is an association of many records, i.e. one-to-many or many-to-many association type, a table is shown just like the main table.
+This table has the same sorting, search, and pagination functions as the data model's main table shown before.

 ![SPA_models5.png](figures/SPA_models5.png)